Gambling: Has it become a problem?

-Like drug or alcohol addition, gamblers may need to make multiple attempts to quit before it sticks.
+Like drug or alcohol addiction, gamblers may need to make multiple attempts to quit before it sticks.
 They and their loved ones have to be patient.
 Treatment also is most effective when it involves the whole family.

 If you're concerned about the gambling of a loved one or yourself, contact your care team to take that first step toward breaking the grip gambling has on your life.

 Anne Roche, Ph.D., and Alisson Lass, Ph.D., are clinical health psychology fellows in Primary Care in Rochester and Kasson's Division of Integrated Behavioral Health.